healthinal/typescript-schema-transformer/README.md

 The features seen until now are not able to support this use case because the transformation schema is a finite data structure.
 It is possible to trick TypeScript into supporting this use case and `transformWithSchema` is able to handle it in most cases.

-**Caution: This can result in a infinite recursion if the input value is a infinite structure too!!!**
+**Caution: This can result in an infinite recursion if the input value is an infinite structure too!!!**

 Example of recursive schema: